 - 5

-Reassess annually
+Reassess Annually

 Best Insurance for Dog Grooming Business: Bottom Line

-Dog Grooming Business Insurance: FAQ
+Dog Grooming Insurance: FAQ

-Who offers the best dog grooming business insurance overall?
+Who offers the best Dog Grooming business insurance overall?

-How much does dog grooming business insurance cost?
+How much does Dog Grooming business insurance cost?

 How We Chose the Best Dog Grooming Business Insurance

-- Affordability (50% of score): The lower a company's costs compared to the competition based on our base profile for four core coverage types, the better it performs.
+- Affordability (50% of score): The lower a company's costs compared to the competition based on our base profile for four core coverage types, the better the company performs.

 - Customer service (30% of score): We scored providers on overall customer satisfaction using industry studies, customer review forum ratings and public forum sentiment analysis from sites like Reddit.

-- Coverage (15% of score): We scored business insurance for this category based on the flexibility, payment and actual coverage options.
+- Coverage (15% of score): We scored business insurance providers for this category based on the flexibility, payment and actual coverage options.

-- Financial stability (5% of score): Using financial stability industry ratings from companies like AM Best and Moody's, we created an overall rating to judge how likely a company is to pay out claims compared to the competition.
+- Financial stability (5% of score): Using financial stability industry ratings from companies like AM Best and Moody's, we created an overall rating to judge how likely companies are to pay out claims compared to the competition.

 All pricing in this article is based on the following base profile to represent the vast majority of small businesses in all states: